What is the Queenstown Trail like?

 Where is the best place to park in central Queenstown?

-Parking in Queenstown can be very difficult.
-There is currently (winter/spring 2021) a large infrastructure project affecting the whole of Queenstown CBD.
-They’re placing stormwater pipes underneath most central streets; lots of traffic cones everywhere and reduced parking availability.
+Unfortunately, parking in Queenstown can be a challenge.
+There are ongoing infrastructure projects affecting the whole of Queenstown CBD, which means lots of traffic cones and reduced parking availability.

-There is paid all day parking on Man Street, Boundary Street, and Ballart Street in central Queenstown (all are a 5 mins walk to our shop).
+There is paid all day parking on Man Street and Boundary Street in central Queenstown (both are a 5 mins walk to our shop).

-Please note there is no all day parking on either Duke Street (location of our shop) or on Shotover Street.
+Please note there is no all day parking on either Searle Lane (location of our shop) or on Shotover Street.

-Please plan to check-in to our shop (9 Duke Street) at the time stated when you booked, as our shuttles will depart on time.
+Please plan to check-in to our shop (3 Searle Lane) at the time stated when you booked, as our shuttles will depart on time.

 “I’m not sure if I’ve booked the right sized bike”